Skip to main content

 Reassigning doesn't bring people back automatically

-If a case was discharged and you later reopen it, workers are not put back on automatically — you reassign them deliberately.
+If a case was discharged and you later reopen it, staff members are not put back on automatically — you reassign them deliberately.

 Who can't be assigned